ajtran303/react_state_ts/lesson-plan.md

 - Introduce the second part of the lesson, focusing on creating an article carousel with state and event handling.
 - Identify the "Article Carousel" section in the code and explain its purpose.
 - Discuss the need for state to track the currently displayed article.
+- Explain how the useState hook allows updating the state using the provided function.

 ### Handling Click Events in the Article Carousel